 • Military or veteran status

-There are some exemptions to these rules.
-For example, housing built specifically for seniors is allowed to deny renters under a certain age.
-However, if you own a standard single-family property or an apartment building with multiple housing units, these exemptions will not be relevant.
+There are some exemptions to these laws in California.
+For example, properties built specifically for senior housing are allowed to deny renters under a certain age.
+However, if you own a standard single-family property or an apartment building with multiple housing units, these exemptions will not be relevant and any discrimination based on protected classes remains illegal.

 Best Practices to Ensure Fair Housing

-There are a number of things you can do to ensure you are following the rules of fair housing.
+There are a number of things you can do to ensure you are following California fair housing laws and don't recieve a complaint from any tenants.

 1. Know the Laws

-As a landlord in California, it is important to familiarize yourself with the Fair Housing Act and understand the rules and regulations it sets out for landlords.
+As a landlord in California, it is important to familiarize yourself with federal fair housing laws and understand the rules and regulations it sets out for landlords.
 This includes understanding the protected classes and the rules associated with them.

 Wooden gavel in the foreground with a lawyer signing a document in the background